One of the most common questions UK business owners ask is:

 Can I build my own website to reduce costs?

-Yes, many small businesses use DIY platforms to save money initially.
+Many startups begin with platforms like Wix or Squarespace.
+Our comparison of the best website builders for small businesses explains which platforms work best in the UK market.
 However, these platforms often come with limitations around SEO, performance, flexibility, and scalability.
 While they may work for very small or short-term projects, growing businesses often outgrow them quickly.
 The time spent managing a DIY site can also outweigh the money saved, especially for business owners.

 How long does it take to design a small business website?